psycopg/psycopg2/doc/src/cursor.rst

         .. versionchanged:: 2.4
             iterating over a :ref:`named cursor <server-side-cursors>`
-            fetches `~cursor.arraysize` records at time from the backend.
+            fetches `~cursor.itersize` records at time from the backend.
-            Previously only one record was fetched per roundtrip, resulting in unefficient iteration.
+            Previously only one record was fetched per roundtrip, resulting in a large overhead.

     .. method:: fetchone()